jenniferlieu/project-lomo-in-person-gaming-app/documentation/resources/intro.md

 The purpose of docker is to containzer the backend so that everyone is developing in the same environment as the production environment (in theory).

-Check out the [Setup Instructions](https://capstone-projects-2023-fall.github.io/project-lomo-in-person-gaming-app/#setup-instructions) on the main page of Docusaurus on how to setup a local instance of the app.
+Check out the [Setup Instructions](https://capstone-projects-2023-fall.github.io/project-lomo-in-person-gaming-app/#setup-instructions) on the main page of Docusaurus on how to setup a local instance of the app and for run instructions.

 Below are links to project boards, resources, official documentation, and tutorials.